 We Hold These Truths

-• The Play.
+• A Play.

 A short performance created by leading playwrights, inspired by real stories gathered from community listening sessions.

-• The Conversation.
+• A Conversation.

 Skilled facilitators guide dialogue that encourages reflection, listening, and new understanding.